Licensing Company: Concord Theatricals

 Evita (9 piece orchestration)

-Evita is orchestrated to be stick conducted from the podium and has 3 keyboard books all with dense programming.
-Keyboard 1 is the primary piano book but also contains lots of orchestral instruments such as Woodwinds, Brass, Percussion, Harp, as well as Guitar, Voice Pads, and Fender Rhodes.
-This is not an overly technical book to play but will require a strong rhythmic player.
+Keyboard 1 is the primary piano book but also contains lots of orchestral instruments such as woodwinds, brass, percussion, harp, as well as guitar, pads, and electric pianos.
+This is not an overly technical book to play but will require a strong rhythmic player and someone who is familiar with the show.

-Keyboard 2 & 3 are really a continuation of Keyboard 1 with many of the same orchestral instruments that were cut from the larger orchestration such as accordion along with a smattering of synth elements (voice pads & analog strings).
+Keyboards 2 & 3 are a continuation of Keyboard 1 with many of the same orchestral instruments that were cut from the larger orchestration as well as accordion and a smattering of synth elements (voice pads & analog strings).
 All 3 keyboard parts will require proficient players who are familiar with the score and comfortable navigating lots of fast patch changes.

 Evita charts the young and ambitious Eva Peron’s meteoric rise to sainthood.
 Set in Argentina between 1934-1952, the Tony-winning musical follows Eva Duarte on her journey from poor illegitimate child to ambitious actress to, as wife of military leader-turned-president Juan Peron, the most powerful woman in Latin America, before her death from cancer at age 33.